 - Number of bedrooms, availability of parking, and other key features the property must have

-To look for houses currently available to rent across Stockport, Cheshire, Tameside and Manchester, use our online Property Search, pop into one of our local high-street branches, or call us on 0161 443 4500.
+To look for houses currently available to rent across Stockport, Cheshire, Tameside and Manchester, use our online Property Search, pop into one of our local high-street branches.

 *Edward Mellor’s rental properties are available on an initial six month tenancy agreement unless otherwise stated in the description.

 Seen a property you would like to view?
 Click ‘Request details’ on the property details page and fill out the form.
 Once registered, our team will ensure you are one of the first to be informed of new houses available to rent which match your requirements.